isc-projects/kea/doc/sphinx/arm/hooks.rst

 not belong to the class.

 Since Kea 2.1.4, it is allowed to have multiple entries for the same option, but each entry must have exactly one action.
+If the option is not defined in the ``dhcp4`` for DHCPv4 or ``dhcp6`` for DHCPv6 you can specify the space where to find the option definition using its name with the new ``space`` parameter.

 .. _host-cmds: